Lquinsol/mixed_message/README.md

 We create a random quote generator to motivate users on base the user's mood, which also provides a reference to keep them focused following the quote's author.
 Before loading the program, we ask them about their mood, and we offer a clever distraction to keep them sharp once the program load.

 ### Features:
-We split the task in two parts.
+The task is split in two parts.
 1. The Data Storage
 2. The Construction Messsage Function